rikkih/docker-kali/README.md

 ## Running

-Firstly, if you're using this to connect to a TryHackMe room, set an environment variable called `OPENVPN_CONFIG_PATH` to your OpenVPN config file.
+Firstly, if you're using this to connect to a TryHackMe room, set an environment variable called `OPENVPN_CONFIG_PATH` and `OPENVPN_CONFIG_FILE_NAME` to your OpenVPN config file path and config file name, respectively.
 Secondly, create a password for sudo privileges and store this in an environment variable called `KALI_ROOT_PWD`.
 This is for using `openvpn`.

 ```
 $ export OPENVPN_CONFIG_PATH=~/.my-open-vpn-config.ovpn
+$ export OPENVPN_CONFIG_FILE_NAME=my-open-vpn-config.ovpn
 $ export KALI_ROOT_PWD=RootPassword
 ```

-If you are unfamiliar with Docker, below is a set of instructions on how to get this container running on your machine:
+To get the dokcer container up and running, run the executable `run.sh`:

 ```
-1. Buld the orchestration
-$ docker-compose build

-2. Run the kali container
+# Run executable
-$ docker-compose run kali
+$ ./run.sh

-3. You should be brought inside a bash process within the kali container
+# You should be brought inside a bash process within the kali container in the /home/kali user directory
 ┌──(kali㉿workstation)-[~]
-└─$ pwd
+└─$

-/home/kali
+# [OPTIONAL] Configure your TryHackMe
+$ sudo openvpn <your-openvpn-file-name>.ovpn
 ```